A New Home Server - AOOSTAR WTR PRO N100

 The most straightforward solution is to fill the currently empty 2.5" HDD slot.
 The largest 2.5" HDD available is 5TB in size, which would have been adequate for my needs.
 However, this option has two problems:

-- Using a single drive meant no redundancy for my important data
+- A single drive meant no redundancy for my data

-After some research on Google, I determined to not pursue this option.
-I needed to use a 3.5" CMR (Conventional Magnetic Recording) HDDs, preferably enterprise-grade models for reliability.
+I decided to not pursue this option, because I need the redundancy.
+Therefore, I must use at least 2x 3.5" CMR (Conventional Magnetic Recording) HDDs, preferably enterprise-grade models for even more reliability.

 Option 2: JBOD Chassis

 A JBOD (Just a Bunch Of Disks) chassis initially seemed promising.
 I can have multiples 3.5" HDD added to my current home server.
-However, this option presented 2 problems:
+However, this option also has 2 problems:

 - Most JBOD chassis use USB connections to the host and my old server only had USB 3.0 (5 Gbit/s), which would bottleneck the HDDs

 - The cost was relatively high.
-For example, the Icy Box IB-RD3640SU3 was around €140 on eBay, it costs more than my original server (€130)
+For example, the Icy Box IB-RD3640SU3 was around €140 on eBay, which costs more than my Optiplex server (€130)

 Option 3: System Replacement

-Since option 1 & 2 was a no go for me, option 3, where I replace the system entirely emerged as the most viable option.
-To achieve this, I needed a server that is:
+Since option 1 & 2 was a no go for me, option 3, where I replace the system entirely seems as the most viable option.
+My criteria for a new home server are:

 - Energy efficient